Sahiladiv/Trading-Agent-using-RL/README.md

 The observation space is a 10-dimensional vector representing market and portfolio conditions:

 Index	Feature	Description

-0	Open	Opening price of the stock \n
+0	Open	Opening price of the stock

 1	High	Highest price of the day

 2	Low	Lowest price of the day

 3	Close	Closing price

 4	Volume	Daily trading volume

 5	SMA_10	10-day Simple Moving Average

 6	SMA_50	50-day Simple Moving Average

 7	Balance	Current cash balance (normalized)

 8	Shares Held	Number of shares currently held

 9	Portfolio Value	Total portfolio value (normalized)

 🎮 Action Space
 The action space is a discrete space of 3 possible actions:

 Action	Description

 0	Sell All: Sell all held shares

 1	Hold: Take no action

 2	Buy All: Buy max shares with cash

 💸 Transaction Fee
 Every buy or sell incurs a transaction fee of 0.1%